octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/2_basicConcepts/3_fetchMergePull/index.md

 It really depends on the degree of control which you want to exercise when consuming Upstream changes.
 If you want to selectively take in changes, definitely use Fetch and Merge.

-However, given that we are consuming source AND cube content from many teams, it will likely be to your advantage to consume these changes as a whole package to stay current.
-Hence the preference for CUBE to utilize Pull.
+However, given that we are consuming source AND Squirrel content from many teams, it will likely be to your advantage to consume these changes as a whole package to stay current.
+Hence the preference for Squirrel to utilize Pull.

 ## IntelliJ's "Update Project"
 There is an "Update Project" button in IntelliJ, which basically does a Pull and gives you the choice of merge vs rebase.